morrownr/USB-WiFi/README.md

 ##### ```chipset -  Mediatek mt7601u``` - N150 - USB 2 - supported in-kernel since Linux kernel 4.2 (2015)

-Note: the mt7601u chipset only supports managed and monitor modes (no AP mode and monitor mode does not support packaet injection (at least as far as my testing goes).
+Note: the mt7601u chipset only supports managed and monitor modes (no AP mode and monitor mode does not support packet injection).
 The limited feature set is likely an effort to hold costs down so as to sell very low cost adapters.

 Note: I own one or more adapters based on the mt7601u chipset.
 Feel free to ask questions.